Small Language Models (SLMs) Can Still Pack a Punch: A survey (updated 2026): Discussion

-The Palm (540B) serves as a reference point, and we anchor effective size calculations to it as follows\cite{chowdhery2023palm}.
-Since the size of the Palm model (540B parameters) serves as a reference point, we anchor our calculations to it.
+The Palm (540B) serves as a reference point, and we anchor effective size calculations to it as follows~\cite{chowdhery2023palm}.
 For models like Palm 2 (3.8B, 7B), where it's stated that they outperform Palm, we denote their equivalent size as 540B, implying that despite their smaller parameter count, they achieve comparable or superior performance.
 Similarly, when comparing models across different architectures, adjustments are made based on performance differentials.
 For instance, GPT-4, which outperforms Palm 2, is scaled by the maximum performance difference observed (GSM8K), leading to an estimated effective size of around 640B.
 Furthermore, models like GPT-3.5, ChatGPT, and others mentioned in papers (such as GPT4.5) lack publicly known sizes, hence their effective sizes are inferred based on reported performance relative to known models.
 By considering these factors and interpolating between known anchor points, we approximate the effective sizes of the models listed in the Table \ref{tab:model-specs}, providing a comparative measure of their capabilities despite variations in reported parameter counts.
 It's essential to note that while some models' performance claims are provided in papers, their exact sizes remain undisclosed, requiring us to rely on performance benchmarks and comparisons to estimate their effective sizes accurately.
-While Table \ref{tab:model-specs} provides more details on benchmarks used and claims, here we depict actual model sizes and effective model sizes on a log scale showing how some SLMs achieve an order of magnitude higher performance in some benchmarks.
+While Table \ref{tab:model-specs} provides more details on benchmarks used and claims, here we depict actual model sizes and estimated effective model sizes on a log scale as a rough illustrative comparison.
 We caveat the observations in figure \ref{fig:eqsize} with the following: 1. when calculating effective size, we use the best case scenario, that is, we capture the best performing benchmark as reported in individual papers; in general, performance across other benchmarks may be lower (or significantly lower) compared to the same base models; 2.
 Model sizes that are not publicly available are interpolated once again using performance on best reported benchmarks in individual papers.